Justin Rosenstein: The Social Dilemma

 Rosenstein starred in the documentary drama The Social Dilemma, which examines the impact of extended time spent on social networking platforms and raises the alarm on the importance of tackling problems such as addiction, fake news, and global warming.

 In the documentary, Rosenstein writes: "We live in a world in which a tree is worth more, financially, dead than alive, in a world in which a whale is worth more dead than alive.
 For so long as our economy works in that way and corporations go unregulated, they're going to continue to destroy trees, to kill whales, to mine the earth, and to continue to pull oil out of the ground, even though we know it is destroying the planet and we know that it's going to leave a worse world for future generations.
 This is short-term thinking based on this religion of profit at all costs, as if somehow, magically, each corporation acting in its selfish interest is going to produce the best result.
 This has been affecting the environment for a long time.
-What's frightening, and what hopefully is the last straw that will make us wake up as a civilization to how flawed this theory has been in the first place, is to see that now we're the tree, we're the whale.
-Our attention can be mined.
-We are more profitable to a corporation if we're spending time staring at a screen, staring at an ad, than if we're spending that time living our life in a rich way.
-And so, we're seeing the results of that.
-We're seeing corporations using powerful artificial intelligence to outsmart us and figure out how to pull our attention toward the things they want us to look at, rather than the things that are most consistent with our goals and our values and our lives."
+What's frightening, and what hopefully is the last straw that will make us wake up as a civilization to how flawed this theory has been in the first place, is to see that now we're the tree, we're the whale."

+This quote originates from Daniel Schmachtenberger's "New Economic Series", which he published three years earlier, in 2017.

 Personal life

-Rosenstein lives in a cooperative living space in San Francisco's Mission District, called Agape.
+As of 2013, Rosenstein was living in a cooperative living space in San Francisco's Mission District, called Agape.
 He is vegan.

-While working at Facebook, Rosenstein was compensated with about 4.863 million Class B shares, worth about $875 million at $180/share.
+While working at Facebook, Rosenstein was compensated with about 4.863 million Class B shares, worth about $3 billion at $620/share.
 Additionally, he owns about 16.2% of Asana, valued around $680 million based on a $4 billion valuation for the company.
 Rosenstein has committed to giving away most of his wealth to philanthropic causes in his lifetime, inspired by The Giving Pledge.